-Professor Hemley obtained his BA in Comparative Literature with a Minor in Film Criticism in 1980 at the Indiana University, Bloomington, Indiana.
+Professor Robin Hemley obtained his BA in Comparative Literature with a Minor in Film Criticism in 1980 at the Indiana University, Bloomington, Indiana.
 He received a Master of Fine Arts in Fiction in 1982, at the University of Iowa, Iowa City.
 He was the Director of the Nonfiction Writing Program at University of Iowa since 2004.

 Teaching and Residential Life

-Professor Hemley has been on the faculty of The University of Iowa, The University of Utah, Western Washington University, and the University of North Carolina at Charlotte, as well as the Viebranz Visiting Chair of Writing at St Lawrence University.
+Prof Hemley has been on the faculty of The University of Iowa, The University of Utah, Western Washington University, and the University of North Carolina at Charlotte, as well as the Viebranz Visiting Chair of Writing at St Lawrence University.
 He has also taught in the low-residency Master of Fine Arts Programs at Vermont College of Fine Arts and City University in Hong Kong.
 He has taught numerous workshops in creative writing around the world in India, Taiwan, Great Britain, Australia, Slovenia, Croatia, Hong Kong, Macau, France, the Philippines, Fiji, Singapore, Canada, Greece, and Cuba.
 He has likewise taught writing workshops to graduate students, undergraduates, and members of the community at large from coast to coast in the United States.